Bohannon, No. 5 Iowa run away from Nebraska 102-64

 PASSING ZONE

 Iowa’s Connor McCaffery, third in the nation in assist-to-turnover ratio at 3.75, had eight assists against one turnover.
 McCaffery had seven assists and no turnovers in the first half.
+“It was just fun to watch,” Fran McCaffery said.

 BIG PICTURE

 Iowa has won six of seven and stayed on pace to get a double-bye in the Big Ten tournament.
 The Hawkeyes are third in the conference, a half-game ahead of Purdue and one game ahead of Ohio State.
-Nebraska had its two-game winning streak snapped.

 UP NEXT